TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 There is often talk about changing the culture in a company but not often are there any actual actions behind the sentiment.

-Surprisingly the authors have _discovered that it is possible to influence and improve culture by implementing DevOps practices._ That is, the tools and methods will actually change the culture in the company.
+Surprisingly (to me, at least) the authors have _discovered that it is possible to influence and improve culture by implementing DevOps practices._ That is, the tools and methods will actually change the culture in the company.
 Who would have thought that:
 \*the way to change culture is not to first change how people think, but instead to start by changing how people behave—what they do."